Attraction tickets | TicketLens

 Feedings and shows

 It is possible to be present at the feedings, which take place several times a day.
-Information about this is available right at the entrance.
+Information about the feeding times is provided for visitors right at the entrance.
 Especially the dolphin show is worth seeing, especially for children!
 Please do not feed the animals on your own!
 This can lead to serious health problems.

 In Oceanogràfic | Flickr: z0rc PD